Mintbase/Grants-Program/applications/setheum-launchpad-crowdsales-pallet.md

 - We have already built the Setheum Node 1.0 and will be launching it as soon as we get the grant funds.
 And we will be building a Polkadot Parachain Bridge to connect the Setheum Network to Polkadot in the future for full interoperability.
 - We are fully self-funded but will be commencing an on-chain Private Sales right after genesis.
 - Because the design of Setheum was constantly changing (until recently when it was finalised), we decided to put our private investors on hold until we had a stable design & implementation (which we now do).
 - I have previously applied for this grant about 10 months ago (then TERMINATED, the best thing that happened to me) when I (Muhammad-Jibril BA.) was very new to FOSS and both Rust & Substrate.
 And Setheum has evolved a lot since then, and so have I learnt a lot from the Substrate community and from trial and error in building Setheum from a beginner in rust to current status.
-All thanks to God and thanks to the Web3 Foundation.
+All thanks to God and thanks to the Mintbase.
 - The Substrate demo node we are using is a fork of the `Setheum Node` with a `GPL-3.0 License`, while the pallet has an `Apache-2.0 License`.